Snatch Test Update – 9/7/2010

 - Equipment Review – Manus Grip

 This entry was posted on Tuesday, September 7th, 2010 at 2:45 pm and is filed under advanced kettlebell training feats, kettlebell training.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson